Sufficient Explanations in Databases and their Connections to Database Repairs: Sufficient Explanations via the Core

+Theorem~\ref{theo:main} is constructive: It \textit{finds} a tuple, and builds an MSS for $\mc{Q}$.
+Now, if we are given a tuple $t\in D$, and $t \in \core(D,\mc{K})$, we showed in Proposition~\ref{prop:eta-core-iff}(\ref{cor:t-core-no-MSS}) that $t$ belongs to no MSS.
+Otherwise, $t$ occurs in some MSS, and thus we can feed $t$ to our algorithm.
+Since $\mc{Q}$ is a sjf-\!BCQ, from Theorem~\ref{theo:main} and Proposition~\ref{prop:t_suf_exp_alg}, it follows that the constructed MSS will contain tuples for different predicates, yielding a mSS containing $t$.

-\begin{corollary} \em For a (fixed) SJF BCQ $\mc{Q}$ of size $k$, and an instance $D$, with $D \models \mc{Q}$, and a tuple $t \in D$, a minimum-size MSS containing $t$ can be computed in PTIME in the size of $D$. \ The same applies to the sufficiency-score for $t$.\boxtheorem \end{corollary}
+\begin{corollary} \em Let $\mc{Q}$ be a (fixed) sjf-\!BCQ, $D$ be an instance s.t. $D \models \mc{Q}$, and $t \in D$.
+If $t\not\in\core(D,\mc{K})$, a mSS containing $t$ can be computed in PTIME in the size of $D$, and the same applies to the sufficiency-score for $t$.
+Otherwise, no such set exists and the sufficiency-score of $t$ is $0$.\boxtheorem \end{corollary}

 The following example shows that the corollary cannot be obtained from Theorem \ref{theo:main} when the query is not SJF.